Excel Divide by Zero Errors Driving You Nuts? Try These Simple Fixes

 While it may seem that this error would only display when division was involved, it can be inherited from a cell range.
 In the example below, I tried to SUM column E. I also get the error because there was #DIV/0! in the cell range.

-Add Simple Logic to Fix Your Excel Formula
+Add IFERROR Logic to Fix Your Excel Formula

 You’re probably wondering how to remove the #div/0 error.
-After all, empty cells and zeros are valid entries.
-There are several ways to fix this error, including the IFERROR function.
+After all, empty cells and zeros are valid spreadsheet entries.
+There are several ways to fix this error, but I’m going to use the IFERROR function.

-In this case, I want Excel to take a different action IF I have a Catalog Count of “0”.
+In this case, I want Excel to take a different action IF I have a Catalog Count of “0” or a blank entry.
 Otherwise, Excel can continue as normal.
-Specifically, I want to replace the error message with $0.00.
+Specifically, I want to replace the error message with 0.

 How to Show a Zero instead of #DIV/0!